jcdubacq/compile-latex/README.md

 ## DEPENDENCY OPTIONS

-All of these options are not persistant.
+All of these options are not persistent.

 __\--depends__ List local files read by compilation and not overwritten (`.tex`, `.cls`,...)